-The 4 day Inca Trail Cheap was created for the adventuers of the hike, who would like to discover the new experience on the trail.
-This is original Inca Trail, only different is the campsites and services, you will need to carry your sleeping mattress, sleeping bag and personal belonging and our porter will carry only the food and equipment.
+The Cheap Inca Trail has been created for all adventurers who would like to gain a new experience on this popular 4 day hike to Machu Picchu.
+This is an authentic track of the Incas, which differ from other Inca Trails only by campsites and services, so you need to carry your sleeping mattress, sleeping bag, and personal belonging while our porters carry just food and camping equipment.

-One of the main highlights along the trail is the ancient system of settlements made in granite rock by the Incas, like Wiñay Wayna and Phuyupatamarca, immersed in irresisitible natural surroundings.
-Scores of orchid species, multicolored birds, and dreamlike countryside provide the perfect scene for a path that all trekking fans should experience.
+One of the main highlights along the trail is its ancient system of settlements made in granite rock by the Incas, such as Wiñay Wayna and Phuyu Patamarca, immersed in irresistible natural surroundings.
+A variety of orchid species, multicoloured birds, and dreamlike countryside provide the perfect scene for a path that all trekking fans would love to experience!

-Day 01: Cusco - Starts Inca Trail to Km82 (Head trail)- Ayapata Campsite
+Day 01: Cusco - Km 82 (the Inca Trail trailhead) - Ayapata campsite

 Day 04: Machu Picchu - Cusco